joshuabragge/keyboard-analysis-tools/README.md

 `--keystroke-log=100` number of keystrokes before logging to file

 ### Keyboard Configuration
-QMK keyboards need to be configured to send keystroke information in an infomative way.
+QMK keyboards need to be configured to send keystrokes in an infomative way.
 This is done by adjusting your keymap.c and rules.mk.
-You can add [a leader key to disable logging][log-leader] for highly sensitive information.
-The best we can do is send the location of the key that was pressed (row 1 column 10 for example).

 ##### rules.mk
 ```